 Networking usually consists of talking to people and exchanging business cards.
 If you have no business cards to begin with, it is impossible for you to do the networking properly.
 People should know how to get in touch with you, which is why business cards are essential.

 Some people talk like crazy when they are nervous, but it can backfire really hard.
-You’re probably doing it because you want to seem as a talkative, open person rather than quiet and awkward.
-However, be conscious of how much you are talking.
+You’re probably doing it because you want to seem like a talkative, open person rather than quiet and awkward.
+However, be conscious of how much you are talking about.

 You don’t want to bore them, or worse- make them never want to speak to you again.
-Conversation is about two people making an equal amount of effort, if just one person is speaking- it’s probably not an enjoyable conversation.
+The conversation is about two people making an equal amount of effort, if just one person is speaking- it’s probably not an enjoyable conversation.